RODA/DialogCreator/DialogCreator.md

   - Supported: Input (clears the text), Container (removes all rows).
   - Throws an error if used on unsupported types.

+`setLabel(name, label)`

+  - Set the visible label text of a Button element.
+  - Throws a SyntaxError if the element doesn't exist or isn't a Button.

+`changeValue(name, oldValue, newValue)`

+  - Rename a specific item within a Container from `oldValue` to `newValue`.
+  - If the item is currently selected, the container's selection mirror is updated accordingly.
+  - No event is dispatched automatically; call `triggerChange(name)` if you want change handlers to run.
+  - Throws a SyntaxError if the element doesn't exist or isn't a Container.

 `run(command)`

   - Sends a built command string to an external runtime in a real app; in Preview this is a no‑op but users can use showMessage() to display the command.